Yulia Tymoshenko: 2007 parliamentary election

-Second term as prime minister 2007–2010, and 2008 political crisis
+Second term as prime minister (2007-2010)

+Renewed political struggles

 On 11 July 2008, the Party of Regions tried to vote no-confidence to Tymoshenko's government in the parliament, but could not collect enough votes.

 The coalition of Tymoshenko's Bloc (BYuT) and Yushchenko's Our Ukraine–People's Self-Defense Bloc (OU-PSD) was put at risk due to deliberate misinterpretation of Tymoshenko's opinion on the ongoing 2008 South Ossetia War between Georgia and Russia.
 Yushchenko's office accused her of taking a softer position in order to gain support from Russia in the upcoming 2010 election.
 Andriy Kyslynskyi, the president's deputy chief of staff, went as far as to accuse her of 'high treason'.

 According to Ukrainska Pravda and Newswire.ca Tymoshenko expressed her solidarity with Georgia on 13 and 14 August, and later preferred to stay neutral on the issue as according to Constitution President Yuschenko headed foreign policy issues.